Act Quickly. Here is how to remove spray paint without damaging your things:

 Most spray paints are oil-based.
 Remember, ‘like-dissolves-like” from school?
 Try different oils.
 Let soak and remove with water pressure or stiff brush.

 The main solvent for most spray paints is either paint thinner, lacquer thinner, or acetone.
 These work for removal but can also smear the paint.
-These are all very flammable: keep out of reach of children and do not breathe the fumes: (please wear a respirator: read about the best respirator is not expensive and a life-saver).* Every home should have a respirator.
+These are all very flammable: keep out of reach of children and do not breathe the fumes: (please wear a respirator: read about the best respirator …it’s not expensive and it’s a life-saver).* Every home should have a respirator.
 The Zombie Apocolypse is coming too.

-Acetone: Found in some nail polish removers.
+Acetone: Found in this nail polish remover.
 It cleans so many things.
 Keep it around away from the kids).
 We clean our electric saw blades and much more.
 Drip a little on a coarse rag and apply to the paint that way.
 It evaporates so quickly that you will have to keep wetting it.
 Wear a respirator!

 Lacquer Thinner: Nasty stuff, but it melts most paints.
 Careful: it will also melt many types of plastic etc. Extremely flammable.
 Use as Acetone, above.